ViralTexts/gtr-clusters/clusters/18710615-sn82014064-SceneAtPereLaChaise.md

 the grass;: powdered over, with it
 coating of lime.
 There are many women
 among :them, and faces the ferocity: of
-which makes.one sick to look upon
+which makes.one sick to look upon.
 </td></tr></table>

 ---